CENTRIFUGES is a laboratory device that separates a liquid mixture into various components. This happens through the high-speed spin of the mixture.

 Designed to separate materials with high chemical contact.This separation requires a separation acceleration above 50,000 xg.This centrifuge is a controllable cooling unit, designed for floor (non-desktop) work.

-Questions to choose the appropriate centrifuge:
+Questions to choose the appropriate centrifuge For purchase:

 When choosing the right centrifuge we will first answer the following questions: